 Users should note that, as implemented for the personal computer, RSEI employs a facility-based approach.
 All modeled impacts are attributed to the facility originally releasing or transferring the chemical.
-For instance, an air release from an off-site incinerator is modeled as exposing the

-Version 2.1.2 August 2004 population around the off-site facility, but the results (pounds, hazard, score, etc.) are attributed to the reporting facility that transferred the chemical to the off-site incinerator.
+For instance, an air release from an off-site incinerator is modeled as exposing the population around the off-site facility, but the results (pounds, hazard, score, etc.) are attributed to the reporting facility that transferred the chemical to the off-site incinerator.
 Similarly, while impacts may extend beyond geographic boundaries such as zip code, county, or state, the results are attributed to the geographic entity in which the facility is located.
 EPA employs the RSEI methodology to create other databases which are geographic-based.
 These very large datasets are operated outside of the user-friendly interface provided by the RSEI model.

-RSEI Version 2.1.2 is available without charge from EPA on an installation CD-ROM (EPA No. 744-C-04-001, August 2004).
+RSEI Version 2.1.5 is available without charge from EPA on an installation CD-ROM (EPA No. 744-C-07-001, September 2007).
 The installed RSEI model requires approximately 2 GB of hard disk space.
 It is designed for operation using a 32-bit operating system (Windows 95, 98, 2000, XP, and NT4).
 The program is written using Borland's Delphi (the software is coded in Object Pascal) and uses the Paradox file format.
+RSEI Version 2.1.5 contains data for TRI reporting years 1996-2005; data for TRI reporting years 1988-1995 are available upon request.